WeiQiPro/DenoRL/README.md

 - Stick close to raylib's function names, constants, and structs.
 - Favor simple FFI bindings over abstractions.
 - Keep examples runnable with Deno permissions and idioms.
-- Provide an easy way to build a project and ship it!

 ## Caveats
 - File I/O (loading files from disk, etc.) should be done via Deno APIs when possible.
 Avoid calling into raylib for generic file operations; feed raylib buffers instead.